feimosi/til/2021/README.md

 The output is three Base64-URL strings separated by dots that can be easily passed in HTML and HTTP environments

 HMAC - Hash-based message authentication code

+# East-West traffic
+Any communication between two or more components of a data center, or even communication between different data centers, is referred to as east-west traffic.
+For instance, east-west traffic occurs when routers within a data center exchange table information, or when a LAN client communicates with a server in the data center.

+# North-South traffic
+Any communication between components of a data center and another system, which is physically out of the boundary of the data center, is referred to as north-south traffic.
+In simpler words, it is any traffic coming to a data center, or going out of it to another system.
+That other system can be simply a client requesting access to a web application (as mentioned above).